AdaCore/spark2014/lrm/source/packages.rst

 .. todo:: The consistency rules will be updated as the
           model for volatile variables is defined.
+          To be completed in the Milestone 3 version of this document.

-.. todo: If it is possible to refine null abstract state, then refinements of such
+.. todo:: If it is possible to refine null abstract state, then refinements of such
           state could appear in refined depends statements, but wouldn't map to anything in the depends relation itself and would need to have mode in/out in the refined depends.
+          To be completed in the Milestone 3 version of this document.

 Language Definition
 ^^^^^^^^^^^^^^^^^^^